baudelaine/MailboxAnalyzer/README.md

   2. the name of one **space** - which is assigned to one Region only - in one Region (Germany, Sydney, United Kingdom or US South) in your organization.

 > At least one organization has been created automatically, but no space is created for you.
-If not sure about organization name and if a space is available then log in [Bluemix console](https://console.bluemix.net/account/manage-orgs), click 'Cloud Foundry Orgs' then view details, check that 'Cloud Foundry Spaces in Region' is not empty and if so then Add a Cloud Foundry Space.
+If not sure about organization name and if a space is available then log in [IBM Cloud console](https://console.bluemix.net/account/manage-orgs), click 'Cloud Foundry Orgs' then view details, check that 'Cloud Foundry Spaces in Region' is not empty and if so then Add a Cloud Foundry Space.

 Now you should know both your organization and your space in one Region and your are ready to connect to Bluemix in command line.

-**!!!
-WARNING !!!**

-Every further variables - including ${} - like ${something} have to be substituted with your own environment variables:

-* e.g.
-  * ${userid} will become yourUserid

 ### Setup Environment